Atiksh04/urban-barnacle/README.md

 This project is built using **React** (JavaScript), **Tailwind CSS** for styling, and **Zustand** for state management.

+## Overview

+The Lookbook App presents a sequence of "looks" (collections of images and videos) in a story-like format, similar to social media stories.
+Users can navigate between looks using swipe gestures or keyboard arrows.
+Each look can contain multiple media items, annotations, and associated products.
+The app uses Zustand for managing the current look, media, and product state, and Tailwind CSS for responsive, modern styling.

 ## Tech Stack

 - **React**: UI library for building interactive user interfaces.